platformsh/platformsh-docs/sites/platform/src/security/backups.md

 ## Preview environments

-For non-Production environments, users can manage their own manual backup and restore functions.
+For preview environments, users can manage their own manual backup and restore functions.
 See how to [back up](../environments/backup.md#create-a-manual-backup) and [restore](../environments/restore.md).

 **RPO**: User defined.